• Welcome to the ShrimperZone forums.

 My own industry (insurance) has already sacrificed some of its control as Lloyds is now domiciled in Brussells for all EU business which is a massive market and I know many brokers are being cut out completely now on their European books of business.

-Renegotiating trade deals and negotiating new deals is a long arduous process with much due diligence and massive legal costs.
+Renegotiating trade deals and negotiating new deals is a long arduous process with much DD and massive legal costs.
 Simple deals between my company and foreign partners have to go through the scrutiny of the legal team with several re-draftings before all parties agree and it complies with regulations in both countries.
 If we lose all our EU trading agreements I can't see how we will not suffer significantly in the time it takes to negotiate, we are talking years here.
 We really needed brexit with inclusion to the single market if we were going to leave and we aren't going to get it.

 The city is expecting big pain, everyone I know is having damage limitation talks from the top.